What are the requirements for admission?

 To apply, visit the Graduate College's application page, review the information, and select the “Apply Now” button.
 Follow the instructions for applying as well as uploading your academic credentials, resumé, and personal statement.
 An application fee is required, and the amount is determined by your citizenship and/or visa status.

 We are looking for students who are creative, curious, motivated, and prepared to be leaders in the field.
-Your personal statement (~750-1,000 words, 12pt Arial font, single spaced) should include your objectives for the degree, including:
+Your personal statement (1,000 words max, 12pt Arial font, single spaced) should answer the following questions:

 Newly admitted students must enroll in their program within one year from the original chosen term of enrollment on their application.
 If eligible, admitted students can defer their entry term only once.